 - Worlds Greatest Roasted Salsa

 - A few tortilla chips for crunch

-You’re gonna be a happy daddy, I guarantee you.
+You’re gonna be a happy daddy, I guarantee it.

 It might seem like a lot of prep and a lot of ingredients, but with the chicken cooking slowly and doing its own thing that gives you plenty of time to prep everything else.
-A lot of us have time either not working or working from home during this pandemic, so why not bump up those chef skills a bit and make this dadlicious recipe that’s sure to fill that bod to the brim!
+A lot of us have time not working or working from home during this pandemic, so why not bump up those chef skills a bit and make this dadlicious recipe that’s sure to fill that bod to the brim!